princekunal101/academic-section/Studies/Environment and Echology/UNIT 2/README.md

 The most common way for humans to get groundwater is through wells.
 Drilling past the water table is required to construct a well.
 In most situations, a pump is installed in the well‘s bottom, and the water is pushed into houses, businesses, and water treatment facilities, where it will be distributed.
 A cone of depression grows around the well when water is pumped from the earth.
 The well is fed by groundwater from the wider region.
 Droughts can cause wells to dry out, or if nearby wells are pumping quite so much water, generating a massive cone of depression.

 Water pumped from wells is usually of excellent quality.
 The dirt, clay, and rock layers operate as a natural filter.
-Contaminants from adjacent polluted soils, leaking underground tanks, and septic systems, on the other hand, can pollute a well and leave it useless.
+Contaminants from adjacent polluted soils, leaking underground tanks, and septic Systems, on the other hand, can pollute a well and leave it useless.
 Furthermore, saltwater intrusion might occur when the frequency of pumping near a shoreline outpaces the recharge.
 Saltwater is drawn from the sea into the depression cone and the well.
 #### Surface Water Resources
 Surface water comes from four major sources.
 Rivers, lakes, ponds, and tanks are examples.
 There are around 10,360 rivers in the country and its tributaries that are more than 1.6 kilometres long.
 The annual average flow in all river basins is estimated to be 1,869 cubic kilometers in India.
 Only roughly 690 cubic kilometres (32%) of the available surface water can be used due to topographical, hydrological, and other limits.
 The size of a river‘s catchment area or river basin, as well as rainfall within that area, determines how much water flows through it.
 #### Saltwater Resources